 Title.
-Assignment and Inspection - This Agreement does not pass title of the Equipment to the Parents/Guardians or Students.
-If at any time the School determines that the Equipment is being improperly used or cared for, it may, at its sole discretion, terminate this Agreement, at which time the Parent/Guardian agree to immediately return the Equipment to the School.
+Assignment, and Inspection - This Policy does not pass title of the Equipment to the parent/guardian or Student.
+If at any time the School determines that the Equipment is being improperly used or cared for, it may, at its sole discretion, terminate the right to use the Equipment at which time the parent/guardian must immediately return the Equipment to the School.